Wyrine/hashing3110/README.md

 # hashing3110

-# Takes a data file of strings and gets the frequency of each word and hashes
-# into a table
+# Takes a data file of strings and gets the frequency of each word and hashes into a table for quick access